PatrickHo-134/learning_notes_frontend/README.md

      npm install react-router-dom
      ```

-## 8. Implement feature for archiving note
+## 8. Implement feature for archiving notes
 - In **LearningNoteCard.js**, we use IconButton from Material-UI to create the meatballs menu icon with options `archive` and `edit` a learning note.
 - In **learningNoteActions.js**, create `archiveLearningNote` action for archiving a learning note
 - In **learningNoteReducer.js**, update `learningNoteReducer` by adding actions of archiving notes.

+## 9. Implement feature for updating notes
+- Create the `EditLearningNoteModal` component.
+This component is similar to `AddLearningNoteModal` component
+- Update the **LearningNoteCard.js** component to add an "Edit" button and handle the opening of the `EditLearningNoteModal`
+- Create the `updateLearningNote` action in **learningNoteActions.js** file to send a request to the backend to update the learning note's title and content
+- Import action types related to updating a learning note in **learningNoteReducer.js**

 # Questions: